-Depending on which state you will need to get a roadworthy or vehicle safety certificate in.
+Depending on which state you will need to get a roadworthy or vehicle safety certificate in order to transfer ownership.
 It’s also worth getting the car serviced.
 It’s a good selling point to say the latest service has just been done and it will ensure the car runs smoothly when a potential buyer turns the key.

-Also consider a pre-purchase check, such as ones provided by state automobile associations, and fix any minor issues to show potential buyers that the car is in good shape.
+Also consider offering a pre-purchase inspection by a third party, such as ones provided by state automobile associations, and fix any minor issues to show potential buyers that the car is in good shape.
 Keep receipts for any servicing and fixes.

 Don’t spend too much on major repairs for older, cheaper cars – you’re better off reducing the price and being up front with the buyer.

-A full service history can make a lot of difference to your sales price.
+A full service history can make a lot of difference to your sales price and provide reassurance for potential buyers.
 Be sure to include the service book, manual and receipts for any work done for yourself or any previous owners.
 If you have the original documentation that came with the car as new add that as well.

 First impressions are everything so make sure the car is clean inside and out including under the bonnet and boot lid.
 It’s worth taking it to a car detailer, but if you do it yourself, don’t forget to clean:

-- Inside in door openings and boot lid.
+- Inside in door jambs and boot lid.

 - The engine bay.
 Don’t use a steam cleaner or power hose, just wipe down main surfaces and perhaps use a degreaser spray for grimy areas.
 It doesn’t have to be a concourse winner, just presentable.
 While you’re there make sure all fluids are topped up.